Newspaper Page Text

 years of a life sentence at the state

-prison firm near Milledgeville for
+prison farm near Milledgeville for

-the killing of his nephew for in
+•he killing of his nephew for in

-urance premiums, news also
+urance premiums. news also

-ame of an unserved sentence of 12
+amc of an tinservcd sentence of 12

-nonths and a fine of $1,000 on a
+nonths and a fine of $l,OOO on a

 charge of forgery.

-Learning of the governor’s grant
+learning of the governor’s grant

 of freedom to Dr. Mitchell, Solicit

-or Charles H, Garrett of the Macon
+or Charles H. Garrett of the Macon

 circuit, told of the other charge

-against the doctor that had necver
+against the doctor that had never

 been satisfied.